DeNepo/solution-write-ups/README.md

 ### Sharing

-Did you find a fun challenge with many good solutions to study?
+Did you find a fun kata with many good solutions to study?
 Do you have a great trick for studying Codewars?
 Is there a resource you found online that helped you?

 Share it!
 Open an issue in this repository and label it `helpful`.